 Professional summary

 Prior to UKCEH, Jo worked at Imperial College (2006 - 2009).
-Together with colleagues at University of Southampton, she tested the idea that organically grown plants are ‘better defended’ against plant-feeding insects than conventionally grown plants, due to the use of lower concentration, slower release forms of fertiliser.
+Together with colleagues at the University of Southampton, she tested the idea that organically grown plants are ‘better defended’ against plant-feeding insects than conventionally grown plants, due to the use of lower concentration, slower release forms of fertiliser.
 During her PhD at University of Reading (2002-2005), Jo explored the impacts of climate change on invertebrate communities and plant-mediated interactions between foliar and root phytophages.

 Jo has supervised PhD students and MRes/MSc research projects, please get in touch if you are interested in doing a project with her or co-supervising one.